**The "Sticky" Season: Why This Weird Weather is Actually Great for a Trip** Let’s be honest. Right now, the weather is a bit of a mess. One minute it’s pouring rain, and the next minute the sun comes out and turns the world into a giant steamer. You walk outside and—*zap*—your hair is frizzy, your

 The Weight of Cultural Humility: A Lesson from Nagaland

 I once sat in a traditional village home in Nagaland.
 In my exhaustion, I sat down and pointed my feet toward the hearth—the sacred center of the family home.
 The silence that followed was heavy and immediate.
-It wasn’t just embarrassing; it was a deep, stinging realization that I was a guest who had failed to learn the house rules.
+It wasn’t just embarrassing; it was a deep, stinging realisation that I was a guest who had failed to learn the house rules.

 The Lesson: Apologizing is a universal language.
 When you overstep, don’t get defensive or try to justify your "city ways."
 Bow your head, offer a sincere apology, and listen.
 These moments of shame are the exact moments that build the "Etiquette Guides" that help others avoid the same mistakes.